elixir-europe/rdmkit/pages/your_domain/virology.md

 contributors: [Niels Geudens, Flora D'Anna]
 page_id: virology
 related_pages:
-  your_tasks: [data_provenance, metadata, data_brokering, gdpr_compliance, ethics, compliance, sensitive, storage, data_organisation, data_security, data_discoverability, data_publication, identifiers]
+  your_tasks: [data_brokering, gdpr_compliance, ethics, compliance, sensitive, data_security, data_discoverability, identifiers]
   tool_assembly: [covid19_data_portal]
 # More information on which page id you can use can be found at https://rdmkit.elixir-europe.org/website_overview
 training: